Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 ### 2.2. _ALLOC (1Bh)

+**Note:** This function call is deprecated.
+New Nextor-aware applications should use [the new `_DSPACE` function](#36-get-drive-space-information-_dspace-76h) instead.

 When the reduced allocation information mode is enabled for a drive, this function will return a false total and/or free cluster count when necessary so that when multiplied by the sectors per cluster amount, the result will give 32MB or less when called for that drive.
-The reduced allocation information mode is disabled by default for all drives, it must be explicitly enabled for each desired drive by using the new _RALLOC function.
+The reduced allocation information mode is disabled by default for all drives, it must be explicitly enabled for each desired drive by using the new `_RALLOC` function.

-Moreover, starting at Nextor 2.0.3 the reduced allocation information mode can be turned into a zero allocation information mode by simply creating an environment item named ZALLOC with value ON (case insensitive).
-When this item exists, _ALLOC returns zero clusters free for all the drives in reduced allocation information mode.
+Moreover, starting at Nextor 2.0.3 the reduced allocation information mode can be turned into a zero allocation information mode by simply creating an environment item named `ZALLOC` with value `ON` (case insensitive).
+When this item exists, `_ALLOC` returns zero clusters free for all the drives in reduced allocation information mode.

 ### 2.3. _RDABS (2Fh) and _WRABS (30h)

+**Note:** These function calls are deprecated.
+New Nextor-aware applications should use the new functions [_RDDRV](#33-read-absolute-sectors-from-drive-_rddrv-73h) and [_WRDRV](#34-write-absolute-sectors-to-drive-_wrdrv-74h) instead.

 These functions will work only when the accessed drive contains a FAT12 filesystem.
 They will return a "Not a DOS disk" error when a drive containing a FAT16 filesystem or an unknown filesystem is accessed.

 Strictly speaking, this is not a change from the behavior in MSX-DOS, since FAT12 was the only filesystem supported by that operating system.
 However, when a drive containing a FAT16 filesystem is read in MSX-DOS, its boot sector is mistaken for a FAT12 boot sector, and the functions succeed.
 In Nextor FAT16 filesystems are explicitly rejected by these functions; this is done on purpose to prevent programs, such as CHKDSK or IMPROVE, that do low-level processing on drives assuming that they have a FAT12 filesystem, from causing data corruption when accidentally run on these drives.

-New applications should use instead the new functions _RDDRV and _WRDRV, which accept 32 bit sector numbers and allow access to any drive regardless of the contained filesystem.
+The new [_RDDRV](#33-read-absolute-sectors-from-drive-_rddrv-73h) and [_WRDRV](#34-write-absolute-sectors-to-drive-_wrdrv-74h) functions, on the other hand, accept 32 bit sector numbers and allow access to any drive regardless of the contained filesystem.

 ### 2.4. _DPARM (31h)